Samq64/fzur/README.md

 The --clean option removes all installed orphaned packages and PKGBUILD repositories for packages that are not installed.

 The --install option is the default which downloads the list of all AUR packages, if it does not already exist, and presents an fzf menu listing them all along with the official packages to filter through.
-Information about each package is displayed in the right pane using the `fzur-info` script which will be explained below.
+Information about each package is displayed in the right pane using the `pkg-preview` script which will be explained below.

 After the package selection, all of their dependencies will be determined and installed at once.
 Afterwards another fzf menu will appear, this time to review the AUR PKGBUILDs (build scripts) which can accepted as a group with enter, or the installation can be cancelled with escape.
 Finally all the AUR packages are installed without further user interaction until the final installation prompt for the built packages.